TERMS & CONDITIONS - THE AUSTRALIAN BALLET SCHOOL

 8. Refund Policy

 8.1.
-In the case of events other than Winter School and Summer School; the School is unable to offer refunds unless the event is cancelled by the School.
+In the case of classes/events other than Winter School and Summer School (including Open Masterclasses, the National Audition Tour, Early Learning Classes, and ITP classes), the School is unable to offer refunds unless the class/event is cancelled by the School.

 WINTER SCHOOL AND SUMMER SCHOOL